utah-cs4470-sp23/class/hw7/README.md

 You can find the tests and expected outputs [in the auto-grader repository](https://github.com/utah-cs4470-sp23/grader/tree/main/hw6).
-These tests come in six parts, corresponding to the five directories of tests.

-The directories `vardef` (Part 1), `fancyarg` (Part 2), `fundef` (Part 3), and `typedef` (Part 4) contain both valid and invalid JPL programs.
-These are hand-written and intended to guide you through the recommended parts of this assignment.
+The directories `ok` (Part 1) and `fail` (Part 2) contain valid and invalid hand-written JPL programs to guide you through this assignment.

-The directories `ok-fuzzer` (Part 5) and `fail-fuzzer` (Part 6) contain auto-generated valid and invalid JPL programs, as in previous assignments.
+The `ok-fuzzer` (Part 3), and `fail-fuzzer` (Part 4) directories, on the other hand, contain valid and invalid auto-generated JPL programs.

 You can run these tests on your computer by downloading the auto-grader and running it like so: